1982–1983 El Niño event: Impacts

+The snow and rainstorms brought by the 1982–83 El Niño event overflowed Lake Powell and Lake Mead.

 The 1982–83 El Niño event changed the normal location of cold and warm waters around the Galápagos Islands, killing many of the macroalgae at the base of the food chain and increasing predation on the survivors by starving animals.
-One endemic species of cold water algae, Desmarestia tropica, is often held as being driven to extinction by this crisis, although it had not actually been observed by researchers since 1972.
+One endemic species of cold water algae, Desmarestia tropica, is often held as being driven to extinction by this crisis, having not been observed by researchers since 1972.
 Two animal species, the Galápagos damselfish (which was considered "rare" before the event) and the 24-rayed sunstar, have not been seen since this El Niño event.
 Up in the food chain, the crisis led to declines of 77% among Galápagos penguins, 49% among flightless cormorants, and 25% among adult Peruvian sea lions and fur seals, plus the loss of the entire pup population in the latter two.

 In Ecuador, heavy rainfall and flooding led to high fish and shrimp harvests; however, the large amounts of standing water also allowed mosquito populations to thrive, leading to large outbreaks of malaria.
 In just this country alone, the economic impact from this event in regards to damages caused by this flooding were estimated at over US$400 million.

 Warm water to the south of the Hawaiian Islands around November allowed a late tropical disturbance to develop into Hurricane Iwa, which became the sixth wettest tropical cyclone ever recorded in Hawaii, and the costliest up to that point, causing damage totaling $312 million (1982 USD, $ USD) and leaving 500 Hawaiians homeless.
 The last female Kauaʻi ʻōʻō bird was lost in the storm; her mate was recorded singing in solitary until he went silent and presumably died in 1987, marking the extinction of their species.

 In Indonesia and Australia, one of the worst droughts ever occurred as a result of this event.
 The cooler waters led to the formation of less convection in the region, and less rainfall as a result.
 The damages from crop failure and loss of livestock easily surpassed US$100 million.

 North America and Eurasia also faced unusually warm temperatures as a result of this event.
 The eastern United States in particular saw the warmest winter in roughly 25 years.
 Other side-effects, such as an uptick in mosquitoes, a loss in salmon off the coast of Alaska and Canada, and an increase in shark attacks off the western United States coast can all also be at least partially blamed upon this event.
 Several temperature records across both landmasses were broken as a result.
 In addition, tornado activity significantly increased across the Florida peninsula and even reached as far south as Cuba.